Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

 \subsection{Technical overview}

 During a sandwich attack, a miner manipulates the state of the exchange in a way that causes one or more user transactions to achieve a worse execution price.
 We formalize the properties achieved by our sequencing rule by taking the price at the most recent state of the liquidity reserves, $X_0 \in \mathbb R^2$, when a user submits a buy or sell order, as a benchmark.
 This is a relevant benchmark because the blockchain consensus ensures that $X_0$ is not manipulable by the miner.\footnote{The miner could manipulate $X_0$ over multiple blocks, but we assume a different miner creates each block, or equivalently that miners are myopic.
 This assumption is well-motivated for a decentralized blockchain where the miner for a block is sampled from a large population and the miner selection mechanism is unpredictable so that the miner for a round is unknown until that round starts.
-This is a common assumption in the context of transaction fee mechanisms~\cite{ferreira2021dynamic, roughgarden2021transaction, lavi2022redesigning}.}
+This is a common assumption in the context of transaction fee mechanisms~\cite{ferreira2021dynamic, roughgarden2021transaction, lavi2022redesigning}.
+Note that nothing prevents us from updating the benchmark state $X_0$ less frequently to decrease the likelihood of manipulation.
+That is because manipulating $X_0$ over a long period of time increases the inventory risk for an attacker.}

 Crucial for our sequencing rule is the observation that any liquidity pool exchange with two tokens satisfies the following duality property: {\em at any state $X \in \mathbb R^2$, it is either the case that (1) any buy order receives a better execution at $X$ than at $X_0$, or (2) any sell order receives a better execution at $X$ than at $X_0$}.
 Thus at any point during the execution of the orders in a block, as long as the transactions yet to execute are not all of the same type (i.e., not all buy orders or all sell orders), there is at least one order that would be happier to be the next order to execute compared with executing at the beginning of the block.